Get started now

 “Consultant Personnel” means all employees and Permitted Subcontractors, if any, engaged by Consultant to perform the Services.

-“Consultant Proposal” means Client’s Request for Proposal for the Services and Consultant’s response, where applicable, attached as Exhibit A, describing how Consultant proposes to carry out the Services, where applicable.
+“Consultant Proposal” means Client’s Request for Proposal for the Services and Consultant’s response, where applicable, describing how Consultant proposes to carry out the Services, where applicable, and which also is considered an Agreement, or part of any Agreement hereunder.

-“Deliverables” means all documents, work product, and other materials that are delivered to Client hereunder or prepared by or on behalf of Consultant in the course of performing the Services, including any items identified as such in the Statement of Work.
+“Deliverables” means any specifically identified documents, work product, and other materials that are specified in any Agreement and are provided to Client hereunder or prepared by or on behalf of Consultant in the course of performing the Services, including any items identified as such in the Statement of Work.

 “Disclosing Party” means a party that discloses Confidential Information under this Agreement.